 By Nzau Musau

-When a lanky man with greying beard, flowing black agbada and matching cap took to the stand before the Court of Appeal on Friday afternoon, few expected him to enthrall the courtroom as he eventually did.
+When a lanky man with greying beard, flowing agbada and matching cap took to the stand before the Court of Appeal in July last year, and again at the Supreme Court today, few expected him to enthral the courtroom as he eventually did.

 Before him, acclaimed giants of the courtroom had captured the imagination of the nation, bringing home Greek mythologies, spinning Biblical tales and weaving philosophical allegories to drive their points home.

 Unbeknownst to many, Aluochier was as home as fish in water, having personally argued numerous cases before the courts, including a historic 2013 case in which he successfully sued President Uhuru Kenyatta and Deputy President William Ruto in their personal capacities.

 To some of the appellate judges like Justice Gatembu Kairu, Mr Aluochier needed no introduction.
 His angular, unrelenting and determined frame had, as recent as 2018, stood before them to argue an appeal.